AntonZiminSaritasa/buzzkill-search/prompts.md

 1. The search must be instant.

 1. I did not ask to remove the debounce.
 I want the search to be very quick.

+1. The search takes over 25 seconds in C:\Windows directory.